Netcore

-Netcore Cloud is a marketing technology company.
-Its products include a customer engagement platform, email marketing, and other tools.
-It was founded in 1997 as Netcore Solutions.
+Netcore is a marketing technology company.
+Its products include a customer engagement platform, email marketing, agentic marketing, marketing automation, personalization, and customer data tools.
+It was founded by Rajesh Jain in 1997 as Netcore Solutions.

 History

-Netcore Cloud was founded on December 9, 1997.
+Netcore was founded on December 9, 1997.
 Originally known as Netcore Solutions, the company was rebranded as Netcore Cloud Pvt.
 Ltd. three years ago.

 In 1997, Netcore started as a provider of end-to-end Linux-based messaging, collaboration, and archiving services.
-By 2006, Netcore Cloud introduced MOBILITY SMS SOLUTION, an SMS marketing platform for enterprises.
+By 2006, Netcore introduced MOBILITY SMS SOLUTION, an SMS marketing platform for enterprises.
 In 2009, the company launched an enterprise-grade email marketing platform.

 In 2012, Netcore developed mobility voice solution, which offered IVR, Missed Call, and Outbound Dialing (OBD) services.
-In 2015, Netcore Cloud introduced Netcore SMARTECH, a cross-channel marketing automation platform.
+In 2015, Netcore introduced Netcore SMARTECH, a cross-channel marketing automation platform.

 Between 2016 and 2017, the company expanded to Southeast Asia, Africa, and the United States, while also launching a new brand identity.
-In 2019, Netcore Cloud integrated analytics, chatbots, AI, and machine learning into its services.
+In 2019, Netcore integrated analytics, chatbots, AI, and machine learning into its services.
 In the same year, the company acquired Boxx.ai by for approximately $500,000.

-In 2020, Netcore Cloud acquired Quinto.ai and Hansel.io for undisclosed amounts.
+In 2020, Netcore acquired Quinto.ai and Hansel.io for undisclosed amounts.
 In March 2022, the company bought Unbxd.ai for approximately $100 million.
-In 2024, Netcore Cloud won Gold for the Innovative Customer Experience Management Solution and the Best Email Marketing Platform at the ET Martech+ 2024 Awards.
+In 2024, Netcore won Gold for the Innovative Customer Experience Management Solution and the Best Email Marketing Platform at the ET Martech+ 2024 Awards.

+In 2022 Netcore acquired a 90% stake in U.S.-based Unbxd for $100 million.

+In 2026, Netcore Cloud rebranded as Netcore.ai, adopting the new name as part of its transition to an agentic marketing platform.